emmajanedrews/base-template/_posts/2017-12-13-keep-your-home-warm-and-cozy-this-winter-with-these-5-energy-tips.md

 **5. Don’t heat unused space.** If you have a guest room or a basement no one ever uses, seal that space off so it’s not getting heated when not in use.

-If you have any more real estate questions or you’d like more tips on how to make your home more energy-efficient this winter, give me a call or send me an email.
-I’d be happy to help you.
+If you have any more real estate questions or you’d like more tips on how to make your home more energy-efficient this winter, give us a call or send us an email.
+We’d be happy to help you.